ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

     ##         1         2         3
     ## 12811.890 11204.404  7989.433

-For more complicated settings, the second way will be far easier (as we'll see later).
+The new data frame must have the same predictors that the original data frame did.
+These two ways of doing plug-in prediction given the same answer, but for more complicated settings, the second way will be far easier (as we'll see later).

 ### Residual summaries and plots